 To sum it up:

-Linear analysis is spot on with stresses when those are below yield point of the material (or other nonlinear behaviours for the matter).
-However, if the strains in material are so high than you would enter the “nonlinear” part of the stress-strain relationship… linear outcomes start to go “dumb”.
+Linear analysis is spot on with stresses when those are below the yield point of the material (or other nonlinear behaviors for the matter).
+However, if the strains in the material are so high then you would enter the “nonlinear” part of the stress-strain relationship… linear outcomes start to go “dumb”.
 Pretty fast they are “outrageously stupid”.
 Sadly, such high strains appear in most models in small areas around details due to concentrations.

 It’s basically impossible to judge if the element capacity is ok based on such outcomes.

 This is why you need to use nonlinear material when dealing with stresses higher than yield!

 In case of stability issues, we could use LBA to at least “guess” if the troubles are big or not.
 Here, there is no “secondary linear analysis” to help us out.

 The only thing you could really do in such a case is to use nonlinear material.
 Truth be told there are a LOT of different material models.
 I’ve described 4 that I consider “most commonly used” in this article.

 Let’s discuss a very simple case here: a bilinear material:

 As you can see above, the material takes the elastic (linear) and plastic properties of the material into account.
 Such a material would be called “bi-linear” for obvious reasons.
 But there are 2 approaches you may have with it.
 I guess you most likely heard about “work hardening” – the fact that some materials (like steel and other metals) actually strengthen under high strains.